 By Jay L. Levine on In this podcast, host Jay Levine and Allen Carter discuss what lessons for antitrust law we can glean from the Supreme Court’s recent decision in NCAA v.
 Alston.… Continue Reading

-By Jay L. Levine and Carrie Yamamoto on In part two of their series “The Antitrust Revolution,” host Jay Levine and guest Carrie Garrison discuss the evolution of antitrust in the decades leading up to the present.
+By Jay L. Levine and Porter Wright on In part two of their series “The Antitrust Revolution,” host Jay Levine and guest Carrie Garrison discuss the evolution of antitrust in the decades leading up to the present.
 They explain, in plain words, the prevailing economic theory that governed antitrust enforcement and why those principles are now coming under attack.
 They also discuss the … Continue Reading

-By Jay L. Levine and Carrie Yamamoto on An antitrust revolution is definitely underway.
+By Jay L. Levine and Porter Wright on An antitrust revolution is definitely underway.
 But to understand where we may be going, you must first understand where we have been.
 In this podcast, Jay is joined by attorney Carrie Garrison.
 They will guide you through the evolution of antitrust law, from its inception to the present, and provide you the tools to better … Continue Reading

-By Jay L. Levine and Luke Fedlam on The sports and antitrust worlds eagerly awaited the U.S. Supreme Court’s decision in NCAA v.
+By Jay L. Levine and Porter Wright on The sports and antitrust worlds eagerly awaited the U.S. Supreme Court’s decision in NCAA v.
 Alston, a case challenging to the NCAA’s right to limit compensation paid to student-athletes.
 On Monday, June 21, the Supreme Court upheld the decisions by the lower courts, which found in favor of student-athletes and forbade the NCAA or the … Continue Reading

 By Jay L. Levine on This year has been a year like no other.
 In this episode, Jay talks to fellow partner Brett Thornton, chair of Porter Wright’s Energy, Biotech and Emerging Business practice group, about how deal work for emerging businesses has been affected by the pandemic, the elections and the possibility of changing antitrust rules.
 Read a transcription … Continue Reading